-SOURCE: SKYRESEARCH, FEB.
-2002; NIELSEN MEDIA RESEARCH, SEPT.
-2001; ECHOSTAR AND DIRECTV,
+NIELSEN MEDIA RESEARCH, SEPT.
+2001; SKYRESEARCH, FEB.
+2002; ECHOSTAR AND DIRECTV, JAN.

-JAN.
 31, 2002

-- DIRECTV and DISH Network engineering teams have developed a system that is technologically feasible and economically viable for the merged company to deliver full local broadcast service, in all 210 television markets, including full compliance with federal must carry provisions. - The merger of DIRECTV and DISH Network will enable a fully competitive cable alternative DBS service with local channels in EVERY television market in the country, including Alaska and Hawaii.
+- DIRECTV and DISH Network engineering teams have developed a system that is TECHNOLOGICALLY FEASIBLE and ECONOMICALLY VIABLE for the merged company to deliver full local broadcast service, in all 210 U.S. television markets, including full compliance with federal must carry provisions. - The merger of DIRECTV and DISH Network will enable a fully competitive cable alternative DBS service with local channels in EVERY television market across the country, including all 10 markets in Mississippi.